akashlmp/filament-fullpage-loader/README.md

     // Enable or disable the loader globally
     'enabled' => true,

-    // Text shown below the spinner
-    'text' => 'Loading...',
+    // Text shown below the spinner if you are using localization then just padd key eg: common.loading 'text' => 'Loading...',
 ];
 ```